SeniorGroup-22-23/Wing/README.md

 ## Common Errors
 There is some problem with certificates when using xcode git controls to push/pull.
 When off of eduroam it works fine (I THINK eduroam has some kind of proxy/and or cache set up that blocks the certificates).
 Also will not work on public internet connections.

+If you cant preview the UI content - check to make sure the project is not on your icloud (or download it) ad restart xcode.
+Should fix the issue.